evgenyneu/evgenii.com/blog/_posts/2016-08-31-earth-orbit-simulation.md

 We will use Equation 5 in our program and compute the distance *r* from its second derivative.

-## The second equation of motion: the angle 𝜃
+## The second equation of motion: the angle &theta;

-We use the Euler-Lagrange equation again, but this time we take derivatives of the Lagrangian from Equation 3 with respect to the angle 𝜃 and its time derivative:
+We use the Euler-Lagrange equation again, but this time we take derivatives of the Lagrangian from Equation 3 with respect to the angle &theta; and its time derivative:

 <div class='Equation isTextCentered'>
   <span></span>